paulross/PythonExtensionPatterns/doc/sphinx/source/super_call.rst

             self.appends += 1
             return super().append(v)

 To do it in C is a bit trickier.
 Taking as our starting point the `example of sub-classing a list <https://docs.python.org/3/extending/newtypes.html#subclassing-other-types>`_ in the Python documentation, amended a little bit for our example.

 Our type contains an integer count of the number of appends.
-That is set to zero on construction and can be accesssed like a normal member.
+That is set to zero on construction and can be accessed like a normal member.

 .. code-block:: c